 The process of learning to drive can also be far easier in an automatic – you only have to worry about the position on the road and maintaining speed.

-This can be ideal for more nervous drivers who feel overwhelmed at the experience.
+This can be ideal for more nervous drivers who feel overwhelmed by the experience.

 3. Easier on the gears

-Because the car is in charge of changing gear, there can be less wear and tear on the gearbox with an automatic -there is less risk of grinding or crunching the gears, and this can help them to last longer.
-See also our guide to take care of your new car.
+Because the car is in charge of changing gears, there can be less wear and tear on the gearbox with an automatic -there is less risk of grinding or crunching the gears, and this can help them to last longer.
+See also our guide on how to take care for a new car.

 1. More expensive